europace/baufismart-angebote-api/README.md

 As an advisor organisation or technology provider these functionalities may enable the building of a functional result list GUI similar to Baufismart.

-## Usecase Find Offers<a name="findOffers"></a>
+## Usecase find and recalculated offers <a name="findOffers"></a>

 Finding offers can be controled by several parameters.
 If no body is given default parameters are used.

 ```
 {
   // default parameters
-  "ermitteln": true,
+  "ermitteln": true, // calculate fresh new offers
-  "aktualisieren": true,
+  "aktualisieren": true, // recalculate gemerkte (saved) offers in case
   "alternativen": false,
-  "produktAnbieter": [],  // default: Handelsbeziehungen are used
+  "produktAnbieter": [],  // default: loan providers of calling partner are used
-  "exkludierteProduktAnbieter": [], // default: no Loan Provider is excluded
+  "exkludierteProduktAnbieter": [], // default: no loan provider is excluded
   "provisionsAusgabe": false
 }
 ```